nasa/fprime/docs/UsersGuide/dev/xml-specification.md

   `<comment>` *comment_text* `</comment>`

   The comment text becomes a comment in the generated C++ code.
-  It is attached to the whole enum definition.
+  It is attached to the C++ class that defines the enumeration.

 * One or more instances of *item_definition*, described below.